 Israeli settlements

-In 1987, Meron Benvenisti, the former deputy mayor of Jerusalem, concluded his well-known "West Bank Data Base Project" report by arguing that the West Bank settlements were too integrated into Israel to separate them as part of any future peace deal
+In 1987, Meron Benvenisti, the former deputy mayor of Jerusalem, concluded his well-known "West Bank Data Base Project" report by arguing that the West Bank settlements were too integrated into Israel to separate them as part of any future peace deal But so dysfunctional are the current dynamics that neither side seems willing to take the first step away from the abyss.

 In such a situation, only a strong outside party can force the warring sides to make the hard compromises necessary to achieve a just and lasting peace.